vinaybajjuri58/vinay-bajjuri-portfolio/README.md

-Hey AMIGO!
-This is Vinay
+#student portfolio
-This repo is going to contain my portfolio.
+This repo is soon going to updated with my portfolio

+As of now I know :

+1.Javascript
+1.NodeJS
+1.HTML,CSS
+1.Basics of React